What We Publish

 Multiple/Subsequent Submissions

-No. We only consider one piece of fiction per writer per submissions window.
+No. We only consider one piece of fiction or three poems per writer per submissions window.
+Please do not send one piece of fiction and then three poems.
+Choose whichever you feel is best.

 If a rejection letter is received, please wait until the following submissions window to submit to us again.
 We have received up to 2500 submissions in a single window the past, so this rule is in place to ensure opportunity for everyone.
 Please note that second submissions in the same window from the same writer will not receive a response.